WKHAllen/pgtr-sample-app/README.md

 Create or add to a file in the `src/services` package.
 Add a function which again follows the format as others in the package.
 Use the `dbm` object to interact with the database.

 After creating an endpoint, you'll need to expose it to the router.
-Open [`src/routes/init.go`](src/routes/init.go) and append the following line to the function body:
+Open [`src/routes/init.go`](src/routes/init.go) and append the following line to the `LoadRoutes` function body:

 ```go
 api.GET("<URLPath>", <routeFunction>)